DBCDK/kafka-producer/README.md

      <li>Trying to connect to an not-existing server, is an error and will throw a KafkaExecption (RuntimeException)</li>
      <li>Trying to send to a not-existing topic (in production) will result in a RuntimeException as well.
 Since Kafka is configured to only accept defined topics.</li>
  </ul>

+## Key / Value
+The key sent to Kafka is used by Kafka to partition data.
+Please use something with a reasonable distribution.
+Also Kafka guarantees order of delivery for

 ## Utility